-➤ Memory The system returns to its last known awake state upon the return of the AC power.
+▶ Memory The system returns to its last known awake state upon the return of the AC power.

+→ Always On

+→ Always Off

-▶ Always On ▶ Always Off The system is turned on upon the return of the AC power.
-The system stays off upon the return of the AC power.
-(Default)
+The system is turned on upon the return of the AC power.

+→ Description of the AC power.

+→ Always Off

+→ Compare the AC power.

+→ Compare the AC power.